 - A set of conclusions that emphasize new theoretical, modeling, or experimental contributions; or novel applications of existing theories.

 The quality of the Master’s Thesis should allow the material to be published in a peer-reviewed journal.
-Here is some more information on the master's thesis from Duke's graduate school website.
+Learn more information on the master's thesis from Duke's Graduate School website.

 The possible outcomes of the Master's Examination are:

 - The student passes.
 A majority of supporting votes are required, in addition to the approval of the Adviser.

 - The student fails.
 Re-examination might be permitted upon the recommendation of the Adviser and the approval of the Director of Master Studies.

 Apply to Duke BME